SynapseProject/synapse.docs/docs/sdk/controller/vs.md

 You may choose to implement a "regular" .NET ApiController, that is, a Controller sans any Synapse references, and Synapse Server will load it just fine.
 The Synapse.Server.Extensibility library mentioned above is simply a helper lib.
 Working without Synapse.Server.Extensibility just means you need to bridge into Synapse.Controller on your own, whereas Synapse.Server.Extensibility provides utility helper classes to do so for you.

-## Example of manually-ceded Custom Synapse Controller
+## Example of manually-coded Custom Synapse Controller

 <script src="https://gist.github.com/SynapseProject/0f345c4fa60cdb53ae8d3585cde24513.js"></script>